 SOUTHOLD REDISCOVERED

-The exhibits at the Maple Lane Complex and the Nautical Museum at Horton Point are currently closed for the season.
+The exhibits at the Maple Lane Complex and the Nautical Museum at Horton Point are open weekends during the summer season.
+See dates below.

 Join us for special, year-round Upcoming Events.